zz19z-2021-2/zz19z-2021-2.github.io/english_exercises.md

 今天的习题是：**1篇语篇填空。**

 <p style="text-indent: 33.3px; text-align: justify">I think I have the greatest friends in the world.
 They are just 1.________ important to me as family.
 In fact, they are my family, really.
 My best friends and I all grew 2.________ together and shared so many experiences together.
 I would do anything for my friends and I’m sure they’d do anything for me.
-I’ sure there’s nothing in the world 3.________ could stop us from being friends.
+I’m sure there’s nothing in the world 3.________ could stop us from being friends.
 I have also made lots of other good friends from university and the different places I 4.________ worked.
 They are also important to me.
 We are now all over the world and it’s sometimes difficult 5.________ meet each other, but we stay in touch.
 One day I’d like to get all of my friends together for a big party.
 That would be great fun.</p>

 ## 答案与解析